tomsadowski/neovim_config/readme.md

 # neovim config

+## Overview
-just comment-out what you dont want. see init.lua for the top-level options, or go into the lua directory for finer control.
+Just comment out what you don't want.
+See ./init.lua for the top-level options, or go into the ./lua directory for finer control.

-to use the colorschemes, copy the following heirarchies into your nvim config directory:
-- lua/tsad_colorscheme_main.lua
-- colors
-- queries
-- parser
+If you aren't using a pearbear keyboard, you'll want to comment out the `require "pearbear-keymaps"` line from ./init.lua.
+But if you use a pearbear, you might start by going into ./lua/pearbear-keymaps.lua and modifying to taste from there.

+## Dependencies
+- LSP binaries located somewhere in your $PATH.
+- Treesitter binaries located in ./parser

+## Colorschemes
+Note that these colorschemes use custom treesitter captures specified in the ./queries directory.

 ### gg
 ![gg](docs/gg.png)